Photo By: tungnguyen0905

 - Minor Fractures or Sprains

 For adults and children, a moderate fever (above 100.4°F) that doesn’t improve with over-the-counter medications might need evaluation.
-If there are no other unsolved symptoms like difficulty breathing, urgent care can assess the cause and give treatment. - Flu or Cold Symptoms That Won’t Go Away
+If there are no other unsolved symptoms like difficulty breathing, urgent care can assess the cause and provide treatment. - Flu or Cold Symptoms That Won’t Go Away

 If you’ve been sick for several days and aren’t getting better, urgent care is a good option.
 They can test for flu or other respiratory infections and prescribe medication if needed. - Ear Infections and Sore Throats